nanoframework/nf-Community-Contributions/drivers/Simple-Web-Server/README.md

 # nanoFramework Web Server

+## ⚠️ This sample is potentially superseded with the [Webserver Sample](https://github.com/nanoframework/Samples/tree/main/samples/Webserver). ⚠️

 ESP32 Web Server for nanoFramework

 This is a simple but powerful web server that allows the user to create a web server and application on one ESP board.
 In the past most applications used two chips one for the application and one to connect to the network.